MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 ### List entity

-[List entities][6] represent a fixed, closed set of related words along with their synonyms.They are extracted based on an exact text match.
+[List entities][6] represent a fixed, closed set of related words along with their synonyms.
+They are extracted based on an exact text match.

 In the example below, a list entity is defined that includes synonyms for colors: